 Avoid damage to the Welder by not welding for more than the prescribed duty cycle time.
 The Duty Cycle defines the number of minutes, within a 10 minute period, during which a given welder can produce a particular welding current without overheating.

-For example, a welder with a 40% duty cycle at 90A welding current must be allowed to rest for at least 6 minutes after every 4 minutes of continuous welding.
+For example, this Welder with a 20% duty cycle at rated output (110A) must be allowed to rest for at least 8 minutes after every 2 minutes of continuous welding.
 Failure to carefully observe any duty cycle limitations can easily over-stress a welder's power generation system contributing to premature welder failure.

-This Welder has an internal thermal protection system to help prevent this sort of over-stress.
-When the Welder overheats, it automatically shuts down and the Overload Indicator lights.
-The Welder automatically returns to service after cooling off.
-Should this occur, rest the Flux Gun on an electrically non-conductive, heat-proof surface, such as a concrete slab, well clear of the ground clamp.

-Allow the Welder to cool with the Power Switch on, so that the internal Fan will help cool the Welder.

-When the Overload Indicator is no longer lit and the Welder can be used again, use shorter welding periods and longer rest periods to prevent needless wear.
+This welder has an internal thermal protection system to help prevent this sort of over-stress.
+When the unit overheats, it automatically shuts down and the Overload Indicator lights, then the welder automatically returns to service after cooling off.
+Rest the Torch on an electrically non-conductive, heat-proof surface, such as a concrete slab, well clear of the ground clamp while allowing the welder to cool with the Power Switch on, so that the internal Fan will help cool the welder.
+When the welder can be used again, use shorter welding periods and longer rest periods to prevent needless wear.